Mupact/Mupact/README.md

 # Eric Mugisha</a>'s Miscellaneous Project Portfolio 🔐

 I am passionate about working with technology and tackling complex challanges through hands-on projects to deliver versatile solutions.
-Anything that ranges from simple automation scrips to system analysis and network conectivity implementation, I'll never no stone unturned!
+Anything that ranges from simple automation scrips to system analysis and network conectivity implementation, I'll leave no stone unturned!